Anthony Patterson: Return to Sunderland

 His loan was extended until the end of January.
 However, Lee Johnson recalled the goalkeeper due to injury to Sunderland's second choice goalkeeper Lee Burge.
 On 31 December, Lee Johnson sent Patterson back to Notts County until end of the season.
 On 7 January, Patterson was recalled from Notts County with the possibility of the loan being resumed later in the window.
 Patterson established himself as Sunderland's first-choice goalkeeper for the second half of the season, featuring in Sunderland's successful play-off campaign as they defeated Wycombe Wanderers 2–0 in the final.

 Patterson signed a new long-term contract with the club in June 2022, keeping him at the club until 2026.

 Patterson would feature again in a play-off final, this time in the 2025 EFL Championship play-off final against Sheffield United that helped Sunderland secure the third and final qualifying spot for subsequent promotion to the 2025–26 Premier League.
-In this match, he made two key saves (1', 69'), the second a critical save in the context of the match, as Sunderland were down 0-1 at the time.
-Sunderland would go on to score an equalizer soon thereafter, and eventually win the match 2-1.
+In this match, he made two key saves (1', 69'), the second a critical save in the context of the match, as Sunderland were down 0–1 at the time.
+Sunderland would go on to score an equalizer soon thereafter, and eventually win the match 2–1.

+Millwall (loan)

+Having been limited to just one appearance in the EFL Cup across the first-half of the season due to the excellent form of Robin Roefs, Patterson returned to the Championship on 1 February 2026, joining Millwall on loan for the remainder of the season.

+Wrexham

+Patterson signed a four-year contract with Wrexham on 11 August 2026.